Greaver77/valkyrie/Simulating-Valkyrie.md

 This will bring up a window where you will need to add a new Gradle Run Configuration.
 Create a new Run Configuration as shown here:

 [[images/AddPublishToValkyrieLocal.png]]

+In the "name" field, you can choose to name the script whatever you like(here we have chosen **Publish to Valkyrie Local**).
+In the **Gradle Task** field, you should put ':ValkyrieHardwareDrivers:deployLocal', and in the **Working Directory** field,